Sabo Dam with hydrangea and seasonal flowers in Tokigawa Town.

 Suzumegawa Sabo Dam Park

-The dam and park are located in Tokigawa town in the Hiki District of Saitama.
+The dam and park, abundant in hydrangea, are located in Tokigawa town in the Hiki District of Saitama.
 Despite the remote location there were dozens of people there today.
 They were possibly part of some club as all but three of them were painting.

 The dam is split into three parts.
 On the photo above: the area marked in red on the map (on the left) is the “Flower Viewing / Event Square”.
 The part in orange is the “Observation square” with the second car park and an area with seats overlooking the dam.
 On the right side, marked by blue, is the “Mountain Stream Square” with wading river and forest walk (which circles the whole park).